Collie vs Coton de Tulear: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Collie and Coton de Tulear.
 Collie requires moderate (1 hour daily) levels of exercise and engagement, while Coton de Tulear needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Collie owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Coton de Tulear.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Collie and Coton de Tulear.
 Collie has high (especially rough variety) grooming needs, while Coton de Tulear requires high maintenance.
 Professional grooming costs reflect these differences: Collie owners typically spend $400-$800 annually on grooming, compared to $400-$800 for Coton de Tulear.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners